 No specific laws identified for this ruling.

-The trial court denied plaintiffs' motion to compel arbitration, and the appellate court affirmed, holding that plaintiffs waived their right to arbitration by substantially invoking the judicial process for thirteen months after learning of the arbitration agreement.
+The trial court denied plaintiffs' motion to compel arbitration, finding that plaintiffs waived their right to arbitration through substantial invocation of judicial process over thirteen months despite knowing of the arbitration agreement.
+The appellate court affirmed this denial.

 This summary was generated to explain the ruling in plain English and is not legal advice.